Winterize Your Summer Ohvs and Motorcycles

 When you let a machine sit for an extended period of time, without preparing it first, it can suffer rust, corrosion, and part deterioration.
 Before winter arrives, make sure you prepare your motorcycles, dirt bikes, ATVs, UTVs, and other summer OHVs for their long rest in your shed or garage.

-Much like you prepare your snowmobiles for summer storage, your OHVs and motorcycles need a bit of maintenance before you put them away.
+Your OHVs and motorcycles need a bit of maintenance before you put them away in storage.

 Before you put your ATV, UTV, OHV, or motorcycle away for winter, you’ll want to make sure it is clean.
 Leaving summer mud and grime on it can damage the paint and finish.
 Make sure it has been washed and dried before you put it under a cover in the shed.